Skip to main content

 +49 173 348 95 93

-The most important industrial sectors in the Tyrol / Bavaria region
+The most important industries in the Tyrol / Bavaria region

 Tyrol

-Tyrol is primarily known for tourism, but also has an important industrial base.
-The Innsbruck area is home to a large number of companies active in mechanical engineering, electronics and medical technology.
-Tyrol's geographical location, surrounded by the Alps, has led to specialized companies developing mountain technologies, winter sports equipment and cable car technology being located here.
+Tyrol is primarily known for tourism, but it also has a significant industrial base.
+The Innsbruck area is home to numerous companies operating in mechanical engineering, electronics, and medical technology.
+Tyrol's geographical location, surrounded by the Alps, has led to the establishment of specialized companies that develop mountain technologies, winter sports equipment, and cable car technology.

-The wood industry also plays an important role in Tyrol, especially in the Tyrolean Oberland.
+The timber industry also plays an important role in Tyrol, particularly in the Tyrolean Oberland region.
 The region is rich in forest resources, which forms the basis for a strong timber industry.
-In addition, there are numerous small and medium-sized companies in Tyrol that produce highly specialized niche products and thus operate successfully on the international market.
+Furthermore, Tyrol is home to numerous small and medium-sized enterprises that produce highly specialized niche products and operate successfully in the international market.

 South Tyrol

-South Tyrol has developed from an agricultural region into a diverse industrial location that combines tradition and modernity in a unique way.
-Bolzano, the economic center, combines its historic craftsmanship with cutting-edge technologies and renewable energies, highlighted by the NOI Technology Park.
-In the Puster Valley, Bruneck has taken a leading role in mechanical engineering with companies such as Durst Phototechnik, while Meran has established itself as a center for the health industry and pharmaceuticals.
-In the valleys of Val Gardena and Val Badia, woodworking is flourishing, combining traditional craftsmanship with modern design.
-Vinschgau, on the other hand, uses its agricultural roots to produce high-quality food for the global market.
-South Tyrol's strength lies in its ability to fuse regional traditions with innovative industry, making it a unique and competitive business location in Europe.
+South Tyrol has transformed from a predominantly agricultural region into a diverse industrial hub, uniquely blending tradition and modernity.
+Bolzano, the economic center, combines its historic craftsmanship with cutting-edge technologies and renewable energies, a fact underscored by the NOI Technology Park.
+In the Puster Valley, Bruneck has taken a leading role in mechanical engineering with companies like Durst Phototechnik, while Merano has established itself as a center for the healthcare and pharmaceutical industries.
+Wood processing flourishes in the Val Gardena and Val Badia valleys, combining traditional craftsmanship with contemporary design.
+Val Venosta, on the other hand, leverages its agricultural roots to produce high-quality food for the global market.
+South Tyrol's strength lies in its ability to merge regional traditions with innovative industry, making it a unique and competitive economic location in Europe.

-The Munich region is the heart of Bavarian industry and a globally recognized technology location.
-There are numerous global companies here, particularly in the areas of automotive engineering, electrical engineering, mechanical engineering and information technology.
-Companies like BMW, Siemens and Infineon have their headquarters in Munich and shape the industrial environment.
-Munich is also a center of research and development, supported by renowned universities and research institutions such as the Technical University of Munich (TUM) and the Max Planck Society.
-The close integration of business and science promotes innovation and strengthens the region's competitiveness.
+The Munich region is the heart of Bavarian industry and a globally recognized technology hub.
+It is home to numerous globally operating companies, particularly in the automotive, electrical engineering, mechanical engineering, and information technology sectors.
+Companies such as BMW, Siemens, and Infineon are headquartered in Munich and shape the industrial landscape.
+Furthermore, Munich is a center for research and development, supported by renowned universities and research institutions such as the Technical University of Munich (TUM) and the Max Planck Society.
+This close collaboration between business and science fosters innovation and strengthens the region's competitiveness.

 Nuremberg-Fürth-Erlangen

-The Nuremberg-Fürth-Erlangen industrial region, also known as the “Nuremberg conurbation”, is one of the most traditional and at the same time most innovative business locations in Bavaria.
-Historically shaped by the toy and metal industries, the region has developed into a leading center for information technology, energy and medical technology in recent decades.
-Siemens also plays an important role here, particularly with its medical technology division.
-In addition, Erlangen is a center for research and development thanks to the Friedrich Alexander University and close cooperation with local industry.
+The Nuremberg-Fürth-Erlangen industrial region, also known as the "Nuremberg Metropolitan Area," is one of Bavaria's most traditional and innovative business locations.
+Historically shaped by the toy and metal industries, the region has developed into a leading center for information technology, energy, and medical technology in recent decades.
+Siemens plays a significant role here, particularly with its medical technology division.
+Furthermore, Erlangen, with its Friedrich-Alexander University and close cooperation with local industry, is a hub for research and development.

 augsburg

-Augsburg, one of the oldest cities in Germany, is another important industrial region in Bavaria.
-The city has made a name for itself as a center for mechanical engineering, aerospace engineering and environmental technology.
-Companies such as the MAN Group and Airbus Helicopters (formerly Eurocopter) have important locations here.
-The city benefits from its location in the triangle between Munich, Stuttgart and Nuremberg and is an important hub for industrial production in southern Germany.
-The integration of science and business is also very important in Augsburg, especially through the Augsburg University of Applied Sciences and its practice-oriented courses.
+Augsburg, one of Germany's oldest cities, is another important industrial region in Bavaria.
+The city has made a name for itself as a center for mechanical engineering, aerospace engineering, and environmental technology.
+Companies such as the MAN Group and Airbus Helicopters (formerly Eurocopter) have significant locations here.
+The city benefits from its position in the triangle between Munich, Stuttgart, and Nuremberg and is a key hub for industrial production in southern Germany.
+In Augsburg, the integration of science and industry is also highly valued, particularly through Augsburg University of Applied Sciences and its practice-oriented degree programs.

 Ingolstadt

-Ingolstadt is best known as the location of the automobile manufacturer Audi.
-The presence of this company has made the city an important center of the automotive industry, with numerous suppliers and research institutes located here.
-The Audi headquarters is not only a major employer, but also a driver of innovation for the region.
-The Ingolstadt University of Technology also plays a central role in the training of highly qualified specialists and the development of new technologies in the automotive sector.
+Ingolstadt is primarily known as the home of the car manufacturer Audi.
+The company's presence has made the city a major center of the automotive industry, with numerous suppliers and research institutes located there.
+Audi's headquarters is not only a significant employer but also a driving force for innovation in the region.
+Furthermore, the Ingolstadt University of Applied Sciences plays a central role in training highly qualified specialists and developing new technologies in the automotive sector.

 regensburg

-In recent decades, the city of Regensburg has developed into one of the most dynamic industrial locations in Bavaria.
-Regensburg is an important location for the automotive and semiconductor industries, with companies such as BMW, Continental and Infineon Technologies operating large production and development facilities here.
-The city also has a strong IT and electronics industry, supported by close collaboration with the University of Regensburg and the East Bavarian Technology Transfer Institute (OTTI).
-Regensburg's strategically favorable location on the Danube and the good connections to international transport have contributed to the attractiveness of the location.
+Over the past few decades, the city of Regensburg has developed into one of the most dynamic industrial locations in Bavaria.
+Regensburg is a major hub for the automotive and semiconductor industries, with companies such as BMW, Continental, and Infineon Technologies operating large production and development facilities here.
+The city also boasts a strong IT and electronics industry, fostered through close collaboration with the University of Regensburg and the East Bavarian Technology Transfer Institute (OTTI).
+Regensburg's strategically advantageous location on the Danube River and its excellent international transport connections have further enhanced its appeal.

 Upper Franconia: Bamberg, Coburg, Hof

-Upper Franconia is an industrial region that is characterized by its diversity.
-Bamberg, Coburg and Hof are traditional industrial locations that are particularly strong in the areas of textiles, automotive supply and mechanical engineering.
-Coburg, for example, is home to companies such as Brose, one of the world's leading automotive suppliers.
-The textile industry plays an important role in Hof, while Bamberg is increasingly establishing itself as a location for innovative technologies.
-The region benefits from its central location in the border triangle of Bavaria, Thuringia and Saxony and from well-developed transport connections.
+Upper Franconia is an industrial region characterized by its diversity.
+Bamberg, Coburg, and Hof are traditional industrial centers, particularly strong in the textile, automotive supply, and mechanical engineering sectors.
+Coburg, for example, is home to companies like Brose, one of the world's leading automotive suppliers.
+The textile industry plays a significant role in Hof, while Bamberg is increasingly establishing itself as a hub for innovative technologies.
+The region benefits from its central location at the tripoint of Bavaria, Thuringia, and Saxony, and from well-developed transport connections.

 Swabia: Memmingen, Kempten

 The Swabia region, particularly the cities of Memmingen and Kempten, is another important industrial center in Bavaria.
 Mechanical engineering dominates here, complemented by a strong food and packaging industry.
-Companies such as the GROB machine factory and the Hochland milk processor are based here.
-Swabia also benefits from its proximity to Baden-Württemberg and Switzerland, which makes the region an important location for export-oriented industry.
+Companies such as the machine manufacturer GROB and the dairy processor Hochland are headquartered here.
+Swabia also benefits from its proximity to Baden-Württemberg and Switzerland, making the region an important location for export-oriented industries.

 Lower Bavaria: Landshut, Straubing

-Lower Bavaria, with the cities of Landshut and Straubing as its main industrial centers, has a strong automotive supply industry.
+Lower Bavaria, with the cities of Landshut and Straubing as its main industrial centers, has a strong automotive supplier industry.
 BMW operates one of its largest plants in Landshut, where, among other things, lightweight components and electric motors are produced.
 The region also has a strong presence in the chemical industry, particularly in the production of plastics and chemicals.
-Straubing has also established itself as a competence center for renewable raw materials, supported by the Competence Center for Renewable Raw Materials and the Deggendorf University of Technology.
+Furthermore, Straubing has established itself as a center of excellence for renewable resources, supported by the Center of Excellence for Renewable Resources and the Deggendorf Institute of Technology.

 Passau

-Assau, located on the border with Austria, is another important center in Lower Bavaria.
-In recent decades, the city and the surrounding region have established themselves as a location for mechanical engineering, the automotive supply industry and the electronics industry.
+Passau, located on the border with Austria, is another important center in Lower Bavaria.
+The city and the surrounding region have established themselves in recent decades as a location for mechanical engineering, the automotive supply industry, and the electronics sector.
 Companies such as ZF Friedrichshafen and Continental operate significant production facilities here.
-Passau also benefits from its location as a transport hub in the border triangle of Germany, Austria and the Czech Republic, which makes the location particularly attractive for international trade.
+Passau also benefits from its location as a transportation hub in the tri-border region of Germany, Austria, and the Czech Republic, which makes it particularly attractive for international trade.

 Why IQX for Interim Management?